© Sebastian Kaulitzki | Dreamstime.com

 How Your Bone Density Is Measured

-The standard approach for measuring bone density is dual energy X-ray absorptiometry (DEXA, also written as DXA), which measures the density of bones in the spine, hip, and wrist, since these are the areas most likely to be affected by osteoporosis and by the osteoporotic fractures that can result from BMD scores in the range of osteoporosis -2.5 and or osteoporosis -3.
+The standard approach for measuring bone density is dual energy X-ray absorptiometry (DEXA, also written as DXA), which measures the density of bones in the spine, hip, and wrist, since these are the areas most likely to be affected by osteoporosis and by the osteoporotic fractures that can result from a bone density score in the range of osteoporosis -2.5 and or osteoporosis -3.